n00rsy/GravityDoc/README.md

 ## Implementation

 ### Physics and Rendering
-Physics simulation is powered by matter.js.
-Although matter.js ships with its own renderer, it is quite limited and offers very little customization.
-I opted to create a custom integration of p5.js for rendering, which came with the added benefits of simpler syntax and better performance.
+Physics simulation is powered by matter.js, rendering with p5.js.
+I got these libraries to work together somehow.
 ### Hotkeys and Cheatcodes
 Keypress handles all key combinations.
 Special thanks to David Mauro for putting out his awesome library!
 ### Styling and Layout